muratk5n/thirdwave/en/README.md

 ---

-VW now like battery-electric cars, these people clearly alternate between being a crook and a moron; but the energy infra should not give them a chance to be either.
+VW now likes battery-electric cars, these people clearly alternate between being a crook and a moron; but the energy infra should not give them a chance to be either.
 Clean molecules in storage, tranmission, and consumption can achieve that.